 Travel from one of the most romantic cities in Italy to the setting for the tragic story of Romeo and Juliet.
 Find out about taking the train from Venice to Verona.

-Venice is a must-see on many an Italy itinerary, but at some point you’ll need to move on to the next stop on your tour.
-If you’re going to Verona, the city Shakespeare chose as the setting for “Romeo and Juliet,” you can make that trip easily by train.
+Venice is a must-see destination in Italy, but make sure not to overlook Verona on your travels!
+Verona was the city Shakespeare chose as the setting for “Romeo and Juliet,” and you can visit this destination easily by train.

 Frequent Trains from Venice to Verona

 The other option for direct trains from Venice to Verona are Regionale trains which make the journey in just under 1.5 hours.
 Tickets on this route begin at $11 for the Regionale trains, and can cost between $18-23 for the Frecciabianca trains.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Venice to Verona

 There are many options for direct trains from Venice to Verona, both with the high-speed Frecciabianca and the Regionale trains, so travelers should have no trouble finding a direct train departing for Verona at a time that suits their schedule.
 There are also trains on this route that require a train change along the way, so pay careful attention when you’re booking.

 Amenities on Trains from Venice to Verona

-Frecciabianca trains are the third-tier AV trains, though they are very similar in passenger experience to the top of the line (they’re just not as fast).
+Frecciabianca trains are the third-tier AV trains.
+They are very similar to Frecciarossa trains in terms of passenger experience, they are just not as fast.
 On the Frecciabianca trains, there are both 1st-class and 2nd-class cars.
 Passengers in 1st-class cars get a free drink and a newspaper.
 Frecciabianca trains sometimes have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.